 The last boat from the Blue Lagoon leaves at 6 pm.
 On the way back the boat turned to the nearby caves, where the St. Mary’s Tower stands, which originally was set up to facilitate defence and communication between the islands.

-There are possibilities to spend the night on the island, if you fell in love with it.
+There are possibilities to spend the night on the island if you fell in love with it.
 Comino has one resort hotel at San Niklaw bay.
 There are also holiday bungalows by Santa Marija bay.

 Where to eat?

 There are kiosks selling food, drinks and ice creams.
 You can find a great selection of food, don’t expect gourmet, just hamburger, hot dog, wraps and french fries.
-We tried the tasty salmon wrap and I drank cosmopolitan cocktail from a pineapple.
+We tried the tasty salmon wrap and I drank a cosmopolitan cocktail from a pineapple.
 Must try!!!
-My boyfriend was laughing at me, because I was so excited about it.
+My boyfriend was laughing at me because I was so excited about it.

 This is wonderland: I could sit at the beach all day long staring at the magical blue sea and drink cocktails from a pineapple.
 What else do you need?
-Are you also obsessed with the color of the sea?
+Are you also obsessed with the colour of the sea?

 I know I’m naive, but I didn’t know this much.
 I thought Popeye village is a normal village where people live.
 Hahaha!!!
 Nooooo, it’s not, you can laugh at me, I forgive you, I was also laughing at myself.

 The truth is, Popeye Village was built for the Film Set of “Popeye” movie in 1979.
-They imported wooden planks to construct the 19 wooden buildings, because Malta doesn’t have any forests.
+They imported wooden planks to construct the 19 wooden buildings because Malta doesn’t have any forests.

 Today the village is a popular tourist attraction, working as an adventure and theme park.
 There are playhouses, shows, cinema, rides, museums and a fun park on the water.
 You can meet the cartoon/ movie characters.
 Look, we have a photo with Popeye and Olive Oyl.